SchwarzFuchs/Stationeers-Advanced-Furnace-Automatization-Project/README.md

 | Pipes (insulated) | >30 |
 | Cables | Yes |

-\* Depends on how much capacity of buffer chutes you want to have
+\* Depends on how much capacity of buffer chutes you want to have.

-\** You can replace PreProcessing pump with turbo version for faster preprocessing in some cases
+\** You can replace PreProcessing pump with turbo version for faster preprocessing in some cases.

+\*** You probalbly want to have one if you don't want your waste tank to explode.
 ### ICs and their connections
 #### Recipe IC
 Allows you to select a recipe and write its parameters to memory.
 There're 3 versions of code for it, one is universal and the two other ones are optimised for Venus and Vulcan accordingly.